Derling/ds3-ar-v2/README.md

 ie your command should look simillar to this ``` cd ~/src/app/ ```<br/>
 once you are on that directory run this command ```json-server --watch weapon_data.json  ``` to have a seperate server host the necessary json file <br/>
-now the app is ready to run, open your browser and go to localhost::4200 --To alter main source code change scripts in ~/src/app/
+now the app is ready to run, open your browser and go to localhost::4200

 #### Personal Notes